PovertyAction/guides/index.md

-# guides
+# Home

-IPA & GPRL guides are stored here.
+IPA & GPRL guides are stored on this site.

+Please contact researchsupport@poverty-action.org if you have any questions or comments.